 Lange was a cultural commentator who used the camera to accurately record but never interfered with the political happenings of the time.

 Her ”Migrant Mother” still remains one of the best-known photographs around the world.
 Portrait photography wouldn't be the same without Lange and her work.

 “My own eyes are no more than scouts on a preliminary search, because the camera’s eye may entirely change my idea.”

-Edward Weston was born in Highland Park, Illinois, in 1886.
+Edward Henry Weston one of the most influential American photographers, was born in Highland Park, Illinois, in 1886.
 His father, an obstetrician, bought him his first camera, a Kodak Bulls-Eye No. 2, for his 16th birthday.
 The gift came with a note that included the helpful advice; “Don’t be too far from the object you wish to take, or it’ll be very small’.

-Weston became a major American photographer and best known for his carefully composed, sharply focused, and full tonal scale images of sand dunes, landscapes, vegetables, rock forms, and semi-abstract nudes, which produced some of the world-famous, most iconic images.
+Weston became a major American photographer and best known for his carefully composed, sharply focused, and full tonal scale images of sand dunes, landscapes, vegetables, rock forms, and semi-abstract nudes, which produced some of the world famous photographs and the most iconic images.
 In his work, he helped people see photography as an art.

 Weston’s most celebrated images were of sand dunes, with their near-black forms he achieved in some parts through shadow, and the near-white dunes he achieved in others through brilliant light, causing the images to verge on abstraction.

 The type of photographs in which Weston specialized is called “straight photography,” where no unusual effects are done to change the image of the photograph.
 His work is stunning in its simplicity.